ChunHLi/Project-Debug/README.txt

 1/17/15-Oscar Ngan/Shawn Li-
     -(Oscar) Created Boss constructors, working on sprites -(Shawn) Created display bullets, created attack pattern 1 for stage 1 boss, added other methods but haven't coded them yet.

+1/18/15-Shawn Li-
+    -Stage has been made!
+    -Enemy Waves completed!
+    -Boss stage completed!

+1/19/15-SHawn Li-
+    -Beautification has been done!
+    -Audio has been added!
+    -AutoClose on win and defeat has been implemented.